naghamo/walleproject/README.md

 Then run the following command to download the project's folder:

     git clone
- Unzip the folder, put it in Desktop(optional) then run
+ Unzip the folder, put it in Desktop(optional) then run:

      cd Desktop/project
      nano python3 project.py
-Go to line num    and put the address of your bluetooth module
+Go to line num  47  and put the address of your bluetooth module

  --------------------------------------------